Recovery Pathway

 The benefits of NormaTec and compression

 You’ve probably heard this recommendation before: You need to be as intense about your recovery as you are about your training.
-In this episode we talk with two guests from NormaTec to discuss recovery in depth.
+In a Fast Talk podcast episode, we talk with two guests from NormaTec to discuss active recovery in depth.

 NormaTec is a medical devices company that also crafts inflatable compression wear for athletes.
 Are they space legs?
 Moon boots?
 You’ve probably seen them on the legs of cyclist friends or pros.
 Research has shown this type of recovery enhancement can have significant impacts on a host of factors, both molecular and circulatory.